 Your new naturally gluten-free life.
 It shouldn’t be complicated, it should be fun.
 I’d love for you to feel blessed rather than deprived, just like I do.
 But let’s be real; there are parts of this journey that are certainly not fun and there will be days when you don’t feel so blessed.

 You’ll make mistakes, you’ll get “glutened” and feel like crap for a while.
 It happens to everyone so, be gentle with yourself.
-But you can have fun too, trying new things, converting old favorite dishes to gluten-free and all along the way learning and becoming more confident.
+But you can still have fun.
+You can travel.
+You can enjoy social time with friends and family.
+You can even attend parties, barbecues and holiday events.